mother/mongoose-cursor-pagination/README.md

+# mongoose-cursor-pagination

 [![Build Status](https://travis-ci.org/mother/mongoose-cursor-pagination.svg?branch=master)](https://travis-ci.org/mother/mongoose-cursor-pagination)

-This dependency-free plugin makes it easy to use cursor-based pagination in your app, without changing the way you use queries in mongoose.
+This small plugin makes it easy to use cursor-based pagination in your app, without changing the way you use queries in mongoose.

 ## Installation